AntonKralin/tvk/README.md

 # tvk
 curent internal control

-This app tested python 3.10
+This app tested on ubuntu 20.04, python 3.10, sqllite3

 To run this app:
 + install python3, pip3, python3-venv